 Which Cooks Better: Stovetop or Instant Pot?

 The answer is both!
 In the old days, the Instant Pot was more of an old-fashioned pressure cooker.
-My grandma didn't have one so she made this recipe stovetop, like all of her relatives before her did.
+My grandma didn’t have one, so she made this recipe stovetop, like all of her relatives before she did.
 I added the Instant Pot version because our weeknights are so busy.
 I wanted a faster option to make this recipe.

-For this unstuffed cabbage recipe, I am giving you the directions to cook these both ways.
-Instant Pot or the traditional slow-simmered stovetop way.
+I am giving you the directions for this unstuffed cabbage recipe.
+You can cook it in the Instant Pot or the traditional slow-simmered stovetop way.
 This is the same one my grandmother would allow to simmer for hours.

-First, you will need to thinly dice your onions and thinly slice your cabbage.
-You can use a sharp knife or a mandolin slicer, which will do the job a lot faster.
+First, you must dice your onions and thinly slice your cabbage thinly.
+You can use a sharp knife or a mandolin slicer, which will do the job much faster.

 Stovetop: For the stovetop version, cook the onion in the oil until the onions turn clear and have softened.
 Add the shredded cabbage and cook for an additional 5 minutes.